Claire-Fisher/Donofy/TESTING.md

 # Testing Donofy
 This project was tested continuously during development.
 Post build, the site has been manually tested by myself and third party testers.
-It has also passed on html, CSS, JS, and accessibility validators.
-The python has passed linting checks and is compliant with PEP8 industry standards.
+It has also passed on Html, CSS, JS, and accessibility validators.
+The Python has passed linting checks and is compliant with PEP8 industry standards.

 [return to README.md](./README.md)